When Mistakes Are Not an Option: Procedural Reliability in Pharmaceutical Production

 After the initial contact between the two companies in 2003, the first system installed was an image processing system for checking the fill level of glass ampoules or vials.
 The positive results produced by this quality control system, as well as the excellent collaboration between the companies, formed the basis for a trusted partnership and opened the way for more image processing projects.
 Since the initial contract, six additional filling systems have been equipped with PC-based image processing systems based on Cognex VisionPro software and with the compact and independent vision systems from the Cognex In-Sight product family.
 As an official Cognex PSI (Partner System Integrator), K+P does not use the market-leading hardware and software components of Cognex in isolation, they also benefit from the specialist support from Cognex and the company's vast expertise and experience in the field of image processing.

 In the pharmaceutical plant, experience has shown that every new image processing system that is installed uncovers sources of defects and faults that were previously unknown.
 Company staff were surprised to learn how ineffectively some of their manufacturing processes had been running.
-Working hand-in-hand, the two partners were able to optimize many of the different process steps on the line.
+Working hand-in-hand, the two partners were able to optimise many of the different process steps on the line.
 All of those involved have been convinced that 100% quality control by using image processing brings along a substantial range of benefits.

 Reliable image processing systems